 Now that you know that performing the above complex database queries is actually so simple with our tool, what if we tell you that there's more?
 Not only can you perform these queries individually, but you can also use more than one SQL query at a time.
 You could apply sort and filter to your summarize and group queries, or you could join two tables and then summarize them.
 You can use the below query as an example of how you can easily combine two or more operations.
 Go crazy with data—with Draxlr, there is no stopping you!

 Not only that, in case you need to use the results in a client presentation or in a team catchup, you can also convert the tables into graphs.
 Multiple options for graphs are available, and you can choose according to your ease and comfort.
 Not only does this make the data look more presentable, but it also enhances the ease of understanding and analyzing it.

 To add icing to the cake, you can export all your results to your local system anytime.

 Moreover, if your team needs some metrics on a daily basis to track progress on a feature, you can create a SQL query, share it with your team, and also save it.
 This way, you would not have to go through the trouble of writing the same query each time.
-You can create a dashboard for you and your team with all the important queries which could be present in any of the graph formats that you use.
-In a nutshell, with Draxlr, you spend a lot less time managing data and a lot more time analyzing it which is a very crucial step for any business to grow.
+You can create a dashboard for you and your team with all the important queries that could be present in any of the graph formats that you use.
+In a nutshell, with Draxlr, you spend a lot less time managing data and a lot more time analyzing it, which is a very crucial step for any business to grow.